CoDe-Neuro/academic-code-neuro/content/authors/lucas/_index.md

 superuser: false

 # Role/position
-role: Research Associate
+role: Research Associate (2020-2023)

 # Short bio (displayed in user profile at end of posts)
+bio:
+interests:
-bio: Lucas worked with us as a research associate 2020-2023, characterising dynamic functional connectivity in neonates.
-He is now an Assistant Professor at Northumbria University.
+- Lucas worked with us focused on characterising dynamic functional connectivity in neonates.
+- He is now an Assistant Professor at Northumbria University.

 #education: